mateuszbaran/CovarianceEstimation.jl/docs/src/man/nlshrink.md

 - [`NormLossCov`](@ref) allows you to specify that you want to minimize some notion of loss against the "true" covariance matrix
 - [`StatLossCov`](@ref) allows you to optimize for certain specific statistical outcomes, e.g., optimizing the accuracy of Mahalanobis distances.

-The eigenvalue shrinkage function is plotted for all choices below:
+The eigenvalue shrinkage function is plotted for all choices below (`γ = p/n`, the ratio of the dimensionality to the number of observations):

 ![Donoho et al Fig 3](../assets/donoho_fig3.png)